ATOM-Arm/ATOM-project/README.md

 # 🤖 Robotic Arm Project

-Welcome to the **main repository** of the *Robotic Arm with Computer Vision*, developed by undergraduate students of Computer Science at Dom Helder School – **GIC Group 2025**.
+Welcome to the **main repository** of the *ATOM PROJECT*, developed by undergraduate students of Computer Science at Dom Helder School.

 This repository serves as the central hub for documentation, coordination, and high-level planning of our modular project ecosystem, which includes hardware, software, vision, and control systems.